 SCAG considers a wide range of goals in vetting projects.
-The projects included in Connect SoCal are collected from each of the six County Transportation Commissions.
-The proposed projects are included in the RTP/SCS due to their ability to address one or more critical plan goals including but not limited to safety and mobility.
-It bears noting that while the SCS is focused on reducing passenger vehicle trips, SCAG's RTP/SCS must also plan for the movement of freight which has grown exponentially.
+The projects included in Connect SoCal 2024 are collected from each of the six County Transportation Commissions.
+While SCAG does prioritize projects that advance SCS implementation, it must also prioritize projects that meet other critical goals of the RTP/SCS including but not limited to safety and mobility.
+While the SCS is focused on reducing passenger vehicle trips, SCAG's RTP/SCS must also plan for the movement of freight which has grown exponentially.
 For example, the San Pedro Bay Ports (Ports of Los Angeles and Long Beach) have witnessed 26 consecutive months of growth from 2019 monthly levels with only 5 months seeing growth levels below 10 percent.
 This growth in containerized cargo volume has had a domino effect across the regional transportation system with equivalent increases for freight rail traffic, truck demand, air cargo growth, and manufacturing/warehouse imbalances across facilities.
 The scale of freight activities in the SCAG region is massive and is a direct result of global and national supply chain importance.

 Local planning processes have more recently resulted in the reconsideration and deprogramming of some pipeline capacity projects.
-It should be noted, however, that deprogramming of these projects does not mean that funds are available for reprogramming as projects are often phased depending on funding availability, and many of these projects required new sources of funding for project construction and completion.
-Since the 2020 RTP/SCS, the planned \$6 billion widening of the 710 freeway from Long Beach to South Los Angeles is no longer being pursued.
+However, deprogramming of these projects does not mean that funds are available for reprogramming as projects are often phased depending on funding availability, and many of these projects require new sources of funding for project construction and completion.

+For example, since the 2020 RTP/SCS, the planned \$6 billion widening of the 710 freeway from Long Beach to South Los Angeles is no longer being pursued.
+The funding for this project was to be phased in, therefore, the elimination of this project will not result in available funding to be reprogrammed.
 In addition, the 63-mile High Desert Corridor project between Palmdale and Victorville which proposed widening state route 138 and creating a freeway is now being envisioned as a multi-purpose corridor combining high-speed rail and bikeways.
 In Orange County, over \$1 billion in toll-financed freeway widening is being removed and replaced by signal synchronization projects.
-SCAG is continuing to enhance the region's ability to analyze transportation projects under consideration for programming for their equity impacts.
+SCAG is continuing to enhance the region's ability to analyze the equity impacts of transportation projects under consideration for programming.
 Additionally, SCAG is currently in the process of developing a new project selection process impacting over \$500 million in federal funds annually with an emphasis on implementing Connect SoCal and achieving performance-based targets.

-Lastly, SCAG is currently working with Los Angeles Department of Transportation (LADOT) on development of regional VMT banking pilot program.
-This pilot would consider a "program approach" to VMT mitigation and expand the feasible VMT mitigation options to include off-site strategies that can extend from the project site neighborhood to regional in scale.
+Lastly, SCAG is currently working with Los Angeles Department of Transportation (LADOT) on development of a VMT banking pilot program.
+This pilot would consider a "programmatic approach" to VMT mitigation and expand the feasible VMT mitigation options to include off-site strategies that can extend from the project site neighborhood to the regional scale.
 SCAG is also collaborating with LA Metro on a county-scale VMT mitigation program that focuses more specifically on opportunities for programmatic mitigation of transportation projects.